Danger-XD/JsButtonPractice/README.md

 # JsButtonPractice
-HTML CSS and Js to add function to a button
+HTML CSS and Js to add functions to a button this is my practice of front-end DOM manipulation